flavin/rebelmouse-widget/readme.txt

 == Description ==

-Add your rebelmouse stream to your site.
+Add your [Rebelmouse](http://www.rebelmouse.com/) stream to your site.

 You can add this as Widget, or insert code wherever you want follow steps in FAQ section.